Let Them Be Social!

 Persons with Autism Spectrum Disorder (ASD) often miss important social cues that include reading emotions, gauging appropriate reactions, and establishing and maintaining functional communication.

 For a person with Autism Spectrum Disorder, it may seem as if everyone has a road map to navigate social situations, except for them.
-These deficits can lead to lack of friendships, inability to obtain and retain employment, increased loneliness,
+These deficits can lead to lack of friendships, inability to obtain and retain employment, increased loneliness, and isolation.

 What exactly is social skills training?
 Social Skill Training is an evidence based instructional strategy that is taught in a group setting.
 Most often, these groups are conducted by a Licensed Clinical Social Worker, Autism Specialist or Board-Certified Behavior Analyst.
 Social skills groups are used to teach individuals with autism spectrum disorders (ASD) ways to appropriately interact with typically developing peers.
 Social skills groups typically involve small groups of two to eight individuals with disabilities and a teacher or adult facilitator.
 Most social skill group meetings include instruction, role-playing or practice, and feedback to help learners with ASD acquire and practice skills to promote positive social interactions with peers.
 These groups are often taught in a school or clinical setting and may include typically developing peers and/or siblings.

 Social Skills training teaches a variety of skills.
 Most topics revolve around communication, friendship skills, and interpersonal interactions.
 Because the unemployment rate for those with ASD hovers at around 85% nationally, the teaching of communication skills and ability to demonstrate positive interpersonal interactions is a key to securing and maintaining gainful employment.

 Social skills instruction should begin in the preschool years and can extend through post-secondary training to ensure mastery in a variety of settings.
 As situations change in the lives of those with ASD, social skills instruction and support can be beneficial across the lifespan.